Alpha SDK Phase Begins with the Launch of Lisk SDK 2.1.0

 - The easiest and recommended one is to install lisk-sdk NPM package, it’s just a single command:

 - Lisk SDK consists of many packages.
 If you need a single functionality — you can install a specific package only.
 Available packages are listed at Lisk Elements Documentation.

 - When you want to modify some of the packages, you can also clone the repository and build Lisk SDK yourself, this is an advanced way and we will provide documentation for it at a later stage.

 Regardless of which way will you go with, before, you have to install some system dependencies, everything is covered in the Lisk SDK documentation.

 Documentation, examples, and tutorials

 The release comes with an updated documentation and GitHub READMEs.
 Each README file contains a brief description of the underlying package with instructions on how to: install, configure, test, benchmark and contribute to the codebase.
-Together with the documentation, we also provided two example blockchain applications, each with its own tutorial, explaining how the application functions and how it was developed:

 The Alpha SDK will be rolled out in multiple releases over time

 The release of Lisk SDK 2.1.0 completes the Architecture and Design phase of our Development Roadmap.
 Now the Security and Reliability phase begins.
 This will comprise of: